The 8 BEST Compost Bins For An Apartment

 You can watch this awesome review by Life Is No Yoke, in which they show how the FoodCycler works, and what are the pros and cons:

-3. Final composting tips
+3. Final Tips

 How to deal with fruit flies/gnats?

-1: Ripe fruit + apple cider vinegar – In a jar, place a bit of vinegar and a chunk of very ripe fruit.
+- Ripe fruit + apple cider vinegar – In a jar, place a bit of vinegar and a chunk of very ripe fruit.
 Roll a funnel out of a piece of paper and stick it into the jar.
 The cone makes it difficult for them to get out.
 You can release them outside once you catch them.
 Also, you can recycle or compost the homemade funnel afterward.

 Countertop composting: Where to take my food scraps once the container is full?

 The countertop composting (the first 4 compost bins) is very easy but it requires a bit of research.
-You need to check your city/area and find out what are options you have.
+You need to check your city/area and find out what options you have.

 Conclusion